jghauser/papis.nvim/README.md

 ![formatter_trimmed](https://user-images.githubusercontent.com/10319377/193469179-35e1a3b5-bad6-4289-a9ae-586dc9b3af8a.gif)

 When creating new notes (via `:Papis search` or `:Papis at-cursor open-note`), papis.nvim can be set up to format the new note with a custom function.
 You can, for example, give the note a title that corresponds to the entry's title or provide it with a skeleton structure.
 Below, in the setup section, there's an example suitable for the `markdown` format.

+### *Ask* module

+Ask questions about your library and browse the LLM-generated answers with the picker.
+This functionality depends on the [Papis-ask](https://github.com/jghauser/papis-ask) plugin.

+Commands:

+- `:Papis ask`: Opens a picker to questions and browse existing answers

+You can ask questions with (user-configurable) slash commands, for instance `/ask What is de se thought?`.
+In addition to `/ask`, papis.nvim by default ships with `/shortask` (limited number of sources), `/longask` (more sources), and `/index` (index new documents).

 ## The database